prakhar1989/csds-material/README.md

 OK
 Time taken: 0.177 seconds
 ```
 In the above command, we create a new table called `purchases` with the appropriate schema shown above.
-The `row format ...` command will be useful for loading data in Hive which we'll see shortly.
+The `row format ...` command tells Hive that we'll be loading in data from a [csv](https://en.wikipedia.org/wiki/Comma-separated_values) file eventually.
 The next step is to move our data into HDFS so that we can import it in Hive.
 Exit from hive and run the following command from the `csds-material` directory.

 ```
 $ hadoop fs -copyFromLocal hive/purchases.txt /user/csds/input